Alfred Thomas Archimedes Torbert: Civil War

 Just before the start of the Civil War, Torbert was appointed a first lieutenant in the Confederate States Army on March 16, 1861, but he refused the appointment and remained a lieutenant in the U.S. Army.
 By September 16, he was appointed colonel of the 1st New Jersey Infantry and, by August 29, 1862, he was a brigade commander in the VI Corps of the Army of the Potomac.
 In the Maryland Campaign of 1862, he was wounded at Crampton's Gap in the Battle of South Mountain.
 He was promoted to brigadier general on November 29, 1862.
 Torbert commanded his New Jersey brigade in the campaigns leading to the Battle of Fredericksburg, the Battle of Chancellorsville, and the Battle of Gettysburg.

 On April 10, 1864, Torbert was given command the 1st Division of the Cavalry Corps of the Army of the Potomac, following the death of Maj.
 Gen. John Buford.
-Torbert commanded during the Overland Campaign, except when ill following the Battle of Spotsylvania Courthouse.
+Torbert commanded during the Overland Campaign, except when ill following the Battle of Spotsylvania Court House.
 During Maj.
 Gen. Philip Sheridan's Valley Campaigns of 1864, Torbert was the Chief of the Cavalry for the Army of the Shenandoah and led the cavalry at important battles such as the Battle of Third Winchester and the Battle of Cedar Creek.
 Torbert's final campaign as cavalry chief in the Army of the Shenandoah was during a raid against the Virginia Central Railroad near Gordonsville, Virginia, also called the Luray Raid, from December 19 to 28, 1864.
 The campaign was plagued by intense cold, rain, snow, and hail, and hundreds of Torbert's men suffered from frostbite.
 Following this failed raid, Torbert went on extended leave through February 1865.

 Following the Gordonsville raid, Torbert never again held Sheridan's confidence as a combat commander, and in late March, Torbert was ordered to remain in the Shenandoah Valley when Sheridan returned to Petersburg, Virginia.
 Torbert commanded the vestigial Army of the Shenandoah from April 22 to July 12, 1865, with his headquarters in Winchester, Virginia.
 Wesley Merritt commanded Torbert's former corps under Sheridan, which included two divisions, and would lead this command during the Appomattox campaign.

-Torbert received brevet promotions in the regular army for his service at Gettysburg, Haw's Shop, Third Winchester, and Cedar Creek.
+Torbert received brevet promotions in the Regular Army for his service at Gettysburg, Haw's Shop, Third Winchester, and Cedar Creek.
 Notably, Torbert was never promoted to the full rank of major general in the volunteers, even though he commanded a successful and prominent corps of cavalry at many important battles, suggesting that Sheridan was disappointed in Torbert's personal leadership during this time, despite any successes.
 From July through September 1865, Torbert commanded the District of Winchester, Virginia.

 He later commanded the District of Southeastern Virginia, with his headquarters at Norfolk, Virginia from September through December 1865.
 He was mustered out of the volunteer service in January 1866 and placed on a leave of absence until October 31, 1866, when he resigned from the Army.